-The College of Medicine, Biology & Environment (CMBE), and the College of Physical & Mathematical Sciences (CPMS) guidelines on HDR examinations aim to ensure high quality, independent and timely examination of HDR theses.
+The College of Health and Medicine (CHM), and the College of Science (COS) guidelines on HDR examinations aim to ensure high quality, independent and timely examination of HDR theses.
 This document sets out the conditions for examinations and appointment of examiners and should be read in conjunction with the Research Award Rules.

 Nomination of Examiners